Indiana Layoffs — March 2026

 | WIT Logistics | Plainfield | 65 |

-Topping the list was Kem Krest at its Carmel facility, reporting 77 affected workers.
+The largest notice was filed by Kem Krest at its Carmel facility, reporting 77 affected workers.
 WIT Logistics followed with 65 workers.

 Trend & Outlook

-These figures highlight a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
-The Transportation sector warrants close attention heading into the next period.
+The trends suggest a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
+The Wholesale Trade sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.